 Number: The minimum number of members for a meeting to be quorate is 2.
 Attendees do not count towards this number.
-If the chair of the committee is unable to attend the meeting, and if otherwise quorate, the meeting will be chaired by another non-executive director.

 Deputies: Non-executive directors do not have deputies.
 Non-core non-executive directors may be asked to attend if there is a risk to the meeting not being quorate.